 Most birds are scared of humans.
 This is because of their natural instinct to flee from an unfamiliar presence.
 However, the degree of scaredness varies between bird species, individual birds, and different human exposure.
 Urbanized birds like pigeons are much less scared of humans than rural birds.

 Are Birds Scared of Humans?
-(FULL Explanation)
+(FULL Answer)

 Birds are indeed scared of humans.
 And there’s lots of reason to be so!
 You may have noticed how skittish birds like pigeons either run away or fly away when you approach them.